goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 ##Untyped Church Rosser Theorem

-Having described the implementations of the two binder representations along with some basic definitions, such as capture-avoiding substitution, we come the the main part of the comparison, namely the proof of the Church Rosser theorem.
-This section examines specific instances of some of the major lemmas which are part of the bigger result, that is the Church Rosser theorem.
+Having described the implementations of the two binder representations along with some basic definitions, such as capture-avoiding substitution or the _open_ operation, we come the the main part of the comparison, namely the proof of the Church Rosser theorem.
+This section examines specific instances of some of the major lemmas which are part of the bigger result.
 The general outline of the proof has been described in \cref{cr-def}.

 ###Typed vs. untyped proofs {#typ-utyp}
 \label{utypReason}

 As mentioned previously, when talking about the terms of the $\lamy$ calculus, we generally refer to simply typed terms, such as $\Gamma \vdash \lambda x.
 Y_\sigma : \tau \to (\sigma \to \sigma) \to \sigma$.
 However, the definitions of reduction seen so far and the consecutive proofs using these definitions don't use simply typed $\lamy$ terms, operating instead on untyped terms.
 The simplest reason why this is the case is one of convenience and simplicity.
 As is the case in most proofs of the Church Rosser Theorem, the result is usually proved for untyped terms of the $\lambda$-calculus and then extended to simply typed terms by simply restricting the terms we want to reason about.
-The theorem holds due to subject reduction, which says that if a term $M$ can be given a simple type $\sigma$ and $\beta$-reduces to another term $M'$, the new term can still be typed with the same type $\sigma$.
-Further details about the proofs of subject reduction for the simply typed $\lamy$ calculus can be found in the next section of this chapter.
+The CR theorem holds in the restricted setting of simply typed terms due to subject reduction, which says that if a term $M$ can be given a simple type $\sigma$ and $\beta$-reduces to another term $M'$, the new term can still be typed with the same type $\sigma$. <!--Further details about the proofs of subject reduction for the simply typed $\lamy$ calculus can be found in the next section of this chapter.-->
 Another reason, besides convention is convenience, specifically succinctness of code, or the lack thereof, when including simple types in the definition of $\beta$-reduction and all the subsequent lemmas and theorems.
-Indeed, the choice of excluding typing information wherever possible has also been an engineering choice to a large degree, as it is not good practice (in general) to keep and pass around variables/objects where not needed in classical programming.
-The same applies to functional programming and theorem proving especially, where notation can easily become bloated and cumbersome.
+Indeed, the choice of excluding typing information wherever possible has been an engineering choice to a large degree, as it is generally not good practice to keep and pass around variables/objects which are not needed (in classical programming).
+The same should also apply to theorem proving, especially since notation can easily become bloated and difficult to present in a "natural" way (i.e. using the notation a mathematician would write).
-Whilst it is true that the implementation of the proofs of Church Rosser theorem might have been shorter, if the typing information was included directly in the definition of $\beta$-reduction, the downside to this would have been an increased complexity of proofs, resulting in potentially less understandable and maintainable code. **This then also ties into automation? + ex'le??**
+Whilst it is true that the implementation of some of the proofs of Church Rosser might have been shorter, if the typing information was included directly in the definition of $\beta$-reduction, the downside to this would have been an increased complexity of proofs, resulting in potentially less understandable and maintainable code. **This then also ties into automation? + ex'le??**

 ###\cref{Lemma:maxEx}